ninjanails/Personal-goals/README.md

 - [ ] Final year project - A tool to access how Dyslexic friendly a web site is
 - [ ] Update - Web Building Dyslexic A Friendly with final year project work
+- [ ] Show my final year project at a JS Oxford show and tell